 Training in the administration, interpretation, and application of instruments used in the assessment of personality in adults and children including multicultural perspectives.
-Methods of assessment will include objective personality instruments and projective instruments.
+Methods of assessment will include objective personality instruments.
 Prerequisites: EDPC644 and a course in abnormal psychology.
 Limited to students enrolled in Community Counseling or Counseling Psychology or by permission of instructor.